LouisGameDev/runelite-custom-emoji/README.md

 **Note:** Local emoji take priority over GitHub pack emoji.
 If you have a local emoji with the same trigger name, it will be used instead of the downloaded one.

-### Suggestion Overlay
-While typing in chat, a overlay shows matching emoji based on what you're typing:
-- Matching is case-insensitive
-- Shows emoji previews with trigger names
-- Configurable max suggestions (default: 10)
-- Can be toggled in settings

-### Tooltips
-Hover over any emoji in chat to see its trigger name in a tooltip.
-Can be toggled in settings.

-### Dynamic Chat Spacing
-Automatically adjusts line spacing to accommodate tall emoji and prevent overlap on wrapped lines.
-Can be combined with manual spacing adjustment.

 ## Configuration

 | Setting | Default | Description |